ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # Future Work

-An extension of this study would involve incorporating other architectures, such as arm64, and optionally exploring additional off-the-shelf applications or other code patterns.

-It might also be interesting to assess the energy consumption across multiple web-based frameworks like Quarkus, Spring, Micronaut, etc. However, at the current stage, I have not found a proper way to compare them.

 If you have any suggestions or are interested in contributing to this project, please feel free to reach out or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption).

 Your contributions are welcome and appreciated.

 **Looking forward to contributing to a more eco-friendly world!**